dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-09-10-representation-learning-matrix-factorization.md

 ## Matrix Factorization

-Matrix factorization is a way of decomposing any matrix $M$ into multiple other matrices.
-Often this done for two reasons: in order to reduce the matrix to a lower _rank_ while keeping as much information as possible (dimensionality reduction), or to expose some underlying _factors_ that appear naturally in the data.
+Matrix factorization is a way of decomposing any matrix $M$ into multiple matrices.
+Often this is done for two reasons: in order to reduce the matrix to a lower _rank_ while keeping as much information as possible (dimensionality reduction), or to expose some underlying _factors_ that appear naturally in the data.
 As this is a series about representation learning, we will be mostly concerned about exposing the underlying factors.

 In the context of Machine Learning, it's a good idea to think of the matrix $M$ as your data matrix, with $n$ data points and $m$ features.
 This can be the values you get from a database table or a csv file, or a tf-idf representation of documents, or anything that you have previously translated into a matrix of numbers.